cxwchen/PosturePal/README.md

 ## Current Features
-- **Pushover Reminders**: Sends notifications to your phone every 5 minutes using the [Pushover API](https://pushover.net/api) to remind you to check and correct your posture.
+**Pushover Reminders**: Sends notifications to your phone every 5 minutes using the [Pushover API](https://pushover.net/api) to remind you to check and correct your posture.
 > **Note**: This interval-based notification system is a temporary solution.
 Once the hardware arrives, EMG data is collected and a machine learning model is trained, notifications will only be sent when poor posture is detected in real time using the sensor data and classification model.

 ## Planned Features
 ### 1. EMG-Based Posture Detection
-- Hardware:
+**Hardware**:
 - EMG sensor (MyoWare 2.0)
 - Microcontroller: Arduino Nano 33 BLE Sense Rev2
-- Functionality:
+**Functionality**:
 - Collect EMG data from target muscles (lower back)
 - Extract features
 - Perform SVM classification (on-device or on-phone) to detect bad posture
 ### 2. BLE Integration
 The Arduino Nano 33 BLE will transmit data to your phone or computer using Bluetooth Low Energy (BLE) for real-time feedback
 ### 3. Laptop Overlay App